-Paranoia can be so convincing it’s hard to know if you should trust your thoughts – and even harder if you’re on drugs.
+Paranoia can be so convincing it’s hard to know whether to trust your thoughts.
 We’re here to explain what paranoia is and what you can do about it.

 What is paranoia?

-Paranoia is where you’re convinced people are ‘out to get you’ in some way.
+Paranoia is when you’re convinced people are ‘out to get you’ in some way.
 Whether that’s by spreading rumours about you, trying to physically hurt you, or by conning you out of money.

 Examples of paranoid thoughts are: